amesic/ShopApp/README.md

 1.6.
 User is now logged in the application.

 2. Login with Facebook <br>
 2.1.
-Click on the 'Login' link.
+Click on the 'Login' link.  <br>
 2.2.
-Click on the button 'Login with Facebook'.
+Click on the button 'Login with Facebook'.  <br>
 2.3.
-Account is created and saved in the database with information from facebook.
+Account is created and saved in the database with information from facebook. <br>
 2.4.
-User is now logged in the application.
+User is now logged in the application. <br>

 Company:
 1. Admin login information: <br>
   1.1. email: info@cm.ba, password: 12345678 <br>
   1.2. email: info@dm.ba, password: 12345678
 2. Log in by clicking on the 'Login' link.
-3. After login, click on 'Add new item'.
+3. After logging in, click on 'Add new item'.
 4. Enter all required information of the item and confirm.
 5. The new item is located under the 'New Arrivals' section.